Dataenthusiast23/LITA_Class_Records/README.md

    -Category by Sales: Analyze the amount made by each category of the business in the
     years underreview.

-### Tools Used
+### Tools and Methods Used
 ---
 - Microsoft Excel [Download Here](https://www.microsoft.com)

-    1. For Data claening
-    2. For Analysis
+     1. For Analysis
-    3. For Data Visualisation
+     2. For Data Visualisation
      - GitHub for Portfolio Building

-### Data Cleaning and Preparations
-  ---
-In the initial phase of the Data cleaning and preparations, I performed the following actions;
- 1. Data loading and Inspection
- 2. Handling missing variables
- 3. Data Cleaning and formatting

 ### Exploratory Data Analysis
 ---